kanru/cl-isolated/README.md

 Introduction
 ------------

-_Eval-bot_ is an Internet Relay Chat robot program (a bot) which aims to help discussions related to the Common Lisp language.
+_Eval-bot_ is an Internet Relay Chat (IRC) robot program (a bot) which aims to help discussions related to the Common Lisp language.
 The bot sits on an IRC channel and can evaluate Common Lisp expressions and send their return value to IRC channel or user.

 The bot program is implemented in the Common Lisp language.
 It must be used with an implementation that supports threads through